 Open every day, 10:00 a.m. – 6:00 p.m., Wednesdays, 10:00 a.m. – 8:00 p.m.

-The museum is open on Sundays and on all public holidays.
+The museum is open on 365 days a year - regular opening hours on all Sundays and public holidays.

 All rooms in the museum have been designed to meet the needs of visitors with mobility impairments.
 The Fondation Beyeler is committed to giving all visitors with disabilities access to the works of art in its collection and its exhibitions.
 Special arrangements can be made on request.
 People with disabilities are entitled to a reduced admission price.
 Admission for carers accompanying disabled visitors (who would otherwise be unable to visit the museum) is free.

 The museum and the museum park are fully wheelchair accessible.
 The museum can be entered down an entrance ramp (70 metres long with a gradient of 6.25%).
 The entire indoors area is on a single level without steps or obstacles.
 A lift is available for access to exhibitions in the basement – door breadth: 85 cm; lift breadth: 140 cm.
 Toilets for the physically disabled in the foyer are also wheelchair accessible – door breadth: 95 cm; seat height: 47 cm; hinged handles and handle grips are installed and a wheelchair-adapted washbasin is available.
 The mirror is mounted at a suitably lower height.